Olizeval/demo-repo/README.md

 this is still trial testing

 on how git works
-oh yes i'm self learning, if thats a thing.
+oh yes i'm self learning, if thats a thing! i  guess i finally figured it out